-6.4.3 Environmentally Responsive Design Considerations
+6.5.2 Environmentally Responsive Design Considerations

+Designing of the project components without considering the prospective and futuristic needs can result in structures with low social acceptability and functionality.
 Improperly designed sewers may not carry the waste load, leading to failure and financial loss.
-The alignment of sewer lines will be properly planned, else it may lead to both technical and social problems along with environmental issues of back flow creating foul smell and unhygienic conditions.
+The alignment of sewer lines, and sewerage pumping station must be properly planned, else it may lead to both technical and social problems along with environmental issues of back flow creating foul smell and unhygienic conditions.

 There are chances of infiltration from sewers which may contaminate the soil and underground water resources.
-The impact will be irreversible and low adverse in nature.
+The seepage may also affect the water supply lines and contaminate potable water.